davidmreed/davidmreed.github.io/_drafts/static-analysis-pmd-salesforce-development-lifecycle.md

 ## Static Analysis in the Cloud: Code Climate

-Code Climate does not officially support Apex.
-An open source engine called [ApexMetrics](https://github.com/rsoesemann/codeclimate-apexmetrics) can be activated within Code Climate to apply PMD static analysis in an automated, CI-compatible fashion.
+Code Climate does not officially support Apex, but an open source engine called [ApexMetrics](https://github.com/rsoesemann/codeclimate-apexmetrics) can be activated to apply PMD static analysis in an automated, CI-compatible fashion.

-Code Climate offers a low-setup, automated mechanism for running static analysis and tracking flaws.
-Unfortunately, the service is geared towards its own internal engines (which don't support Apex), and its integration with ApexMetrics is not quite as smooth as might be desired.
+Code Climate offers a low-setup, automated mechanism for running static analysis and tracking flaws visually.
+Unfortunately, the integration with ApexMetrics could be a little bit smoother.
 Apex issues are surfaced only in an "Other Issues" section and don't count towards maintainability metrics.
 Rule application is controlled by rule set files or by entries in the `.codeconfig.yml` configuration file, or both.

-A deeper challenge is that Code Climate uses a fairly old version of PMD ([5.5.3, dated to January 2017](https://github.com/pmd/pmd/releases/tag/pmd_releases%2F5.5.3)).
-In additional to significant new development on Apex rules, PMD has undergone a revamp of its rule set format since 5.5.3.
+Code Climate uses a fairly old version of PMD ([5.5.3, dated to January 2017](https://github.com/pmd/pmd/releases/tag/pmd_releases%2F5.5.3)).
+Many important rules have been added to PMD since that release, and further, the rule set format has been revamped.
 This means that rule sets used in other PMD contexts (including ApexMetrics' own examples, based on PMD 6.0) won't work in Code Climate.
 It's necessary to either source a rule set file from an old release of PMD as a starting point for designing your own rule set or to exclusively use `.codeclimate.yml` to manage rule selection.
 The [full rule set](https://github.com/pmd/pmd/blob/847ea1c0843eec2d35923e71f4bc904c1c4ed601/pmd-apex/src/main/resources/rulesets/apex/ruleset.xml) from PMD 5.5.3 is a good starting point for building a rule set file.

 Additional attributes can be included in the `ruleset.xml` file to categorize violations for Code Climate.
-The stock rule set from PMD 5.5.3, which is designed for use with ApexMetrics, provides examples of this configuration.
+The stock Apex rule sets from PMD, which are designed for use with ApexMetrics, provides examples of this configuration.

 Code Climate requires a `.codeclimate.yml` configuration file.
 This file should be committed to the repository *before* adding the repository to Code Climate, so that the initial run will take Apex settings into account.
 An example `.codeclimate.yml` file is available on a [branch](https://github.com/davidmreed/septaTrains/blob/codeclimate/.codeclimate.yml) of septaTrains.
 It simply disables all built-in checks provided by Code Climate, ignores static resources, and activates the ApexMetrics engine.
 Note that Code Climate has updated their configuration file format and examples provided by ApexMetrics are no longer valid.